Mohammed Shabir

-Mohammed Shabir (محمد شبير; 28 March 1946 – 12 November 2023) was a Palestinian politician and academic who served as president of the Islamic University of Gaza from 1990 to 2005.
+Mohammed Shubair (محمد شبير; 28 March 1946 – 12 November 2023) was a Palestinian politician and academic who served as president of the Islamic University of Gaza from 1992 to 2006.
 He was the Prime Minister-in-waiting for the National Unity Government 2007.
 Senior Hamas officials announced that Hamas and Fatah had agreed on him on 13 November 2006.
-Shabir, however, did not become prime minister.
+Shubair, however, did not become prime minister.
 Salam Fayyad became Prime Minister when Hamas took over Gaza, in 2007.
-Considered close to both Hamas and Fatah, Shabir frequently visited the late Yasser Arafat in his West Bank and Gaza Strip headquarters.
+Considered close to both Hamas and Fatah, Shubair frequently visited the late Yasser Arafat in his West Bank and Gaza Strip headquarters.

 Personal life

-Shabir was originally from Khan Yunis and received his doctorate in microbiology from Marshall University.
+Shubair was originally from Khan Yunis and received his doctorate in microbiology from Marshall University.
 He had six children.
 His wife served as deputy minister of women's affairs.

 Death

-Shabir was killed by an Israeli sniper after initially surviving an airstrike during the Gaza war on 12 November 2023.
+Shubair was killed by an Israeli drone after initially surviving an airstrike during the Gaza war on 12 November 2023.
 He was 77.
-The airstrike on his family's home killed five people, including a baby.
-Shabir was killed with his wife Rehab Mohamad Shubair, their daughter-in-law Najat Ayoub Alhelo, and their grandson, Muhammad Malik Shubair.
+The airstrike on the home he was displaced to killed five people, including a baby.
+Shubair was killed with his wife Rehab Shubair, their daughter-in-law Najat Ayoub Alhelo, and their grandson, Muhammad Malik Shubair.